Hope Chess Meaning: Adviser & Replay Lab

 - Safety scan: what is the opponent threatening right now?

-- Candidate list: pick 2–3 realistic moves (forcing first).
+- Candidate list: choose 2–3 realistic moves, starting with forcing moves.

-- Opponent reply: after each candidate, what is their best response?
+- Best reply: after each candidate, what is the opponent’s strongest response?

-- Prophylaxis: what do they want next — and can I reduce it?
+- Prophylaxis: what does the opponent want next, and can you reduce it?

-- Choose: the simplest move that stays safe and improves my position.
+- Choose: play the simplest move that stays safe and improves your position.

 - Hope Chess (Main Topic) – what it is, how it looks, and why it loses games